mollydonohue/animation/README.md

 # animation
-just messing around with pins, scenes, et cetera with animation the frida project is hosted at http://mollydonohue.com/frida/frida.html
+just messing around with pins, scenes, et cetera with animation the frida project is no longer hosted publiclly